 - Orlando, Florida

-Without sounding arrogant – I do not know of a single consultant in the aesthetic space that has first-hand experience among this market, or any other medical spa marketer that has comparable experience creating campaigns for this demographic.
+At risk of sounding arrogant – I do not know of a single consultant in the aesthetic space that has similar first-hand experience among this market, or any other medical spa marketer that has comparable experience creating campaigns for this demographic.
 I hope the best practices below will inspire you to think proactively about your LGTBQ+ marketing efforts, and ensure your campaign hits the mark.

-- Be sensitive to stereotypes and lead with universal themes – confidence, love, family, friendship, and health are a great place to start in your campaign messaging and conceptualization.
-Don’t ever, ever stereotype – using an overly effemenite gay man or less feminine lesbian woman are dated, jaded ideas that will alienate your prospective patients at best and create backlash at worst.
+- Be sensitive to stereotypes and lead with universal themes – confidence, love, family, friendship, and health are great places to start in your campaign messaging and conceptualization.
+Don’t ever, ever stereotype – using an overly effeminate gay man or less feminine lesbian woman are dated, jaded ideas that will alienate your prospective patients at best and create backlash at worst.

-- When serving these patients, be sure to offer an “other” category in your CRM or marketing intake forms – this applies to relationship status, and gender identity.
-That said, don’t assume or automatically place your prospective LGBTQ+ consumers strictly in the “alternative” or “other” category – as doing so can be easily perceived as both exclusionary and offensive.
+- When serving these patients, be sure to offer an “other” category in your CRM or marketing intake forms – this applies to relationship status and gender identity.
+That being said, don’t assume or automatically place your prospective LGBTQ+ consumers strictly in the “alternative” or “other” category – as doing so can be easily perceived as both exclusionary and offensive.
 Simply create more space for them wherever possible.

 - Use LGBTQ+ models and/or influencers that are an authentic fit for your practice brand – and don’t forget that there isn’t any one “look” or type of personality that represents LGBTQ+ relationships and ideals.

-On the same note, let’s look at a quick overview of terms you may wish to avoid in your LGBTQ+ messaging and/or advertising, and when communicating with your patients, and preferred terms to use instead:
+On the same note, let’s look at a quick overview of terms you may wish to avoid in your LGBTQ+ messaging and/or advertising:

 - It’s not a “lifestyle” – it’s someone’s life.

-- Your practice is not “sensitive” to LGBTQ+ patients, you are passionate and caring.
+- Your practice is not “sensitive” to LGBTQ+ patients, you are compassionate and caring.

 If you’re looking for the right point in your annual marketing plan to execute an LGBTQ+ campaign, remember that these patients are looking for what you have to offer all year long!
-That said, here are a few notable dates during the calendar year you may wish to highlight in your social media efforts:
+Here are a few notable dates during the calendar year you may wish to highlight in your social media efforts:

 - February: LGBT History Month (UK)